Chart Color Schemes

 Caulfield North shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Educational attainment in Caulfield North is significantly higher than broader benchmarks.
-58.1% of residents aged 15 and above hold university qualifications, compared to 30.4% nationally and 33.4% statewide (Victoria).
-Bachelor degrees are the most common at 37.2%, followed by postgraduate qualifications at 16.3% and graduate diplomas at 4.6%.
-Vocational pathways account for 17.9% of qualifications among those aged 15 and above, with advanced diplomas at 9.8% and certificates at 8.1%.
+Educational attainment in Caulfield North is notably high with 58.1% of residents aged 15 and above holding university qualifications, surpassing the national average of 30.4% and the Victorian average of 33.4%.
+This indicates a significant educational advantage for the area, positioning it strongly for knowledge-based opportunities.
+Bachelor degrees are the most prevalent at 37.2%, followed by postgraduate qualifications at 16.3% and graduate diplomas at 4.6%.
+Vocational pathways account for 17.9% of qualifications among those aged 15 and above, with advanced diplomas making up 9.8% and certificates 8.1%.

 Frequently Asked Questions - Education